restberry/restberry/example/README.md

 })
 ```

-Here I want every path to start with ``/api/v1`` and I want the port to be
+Here I want every path to start with ``/api/v1`` and we want the port to be
 ``5000``.
 The env and name properties will only show up in the log so to easily
 identify the environment.